 If you don’t live close by – this tip will save you countless avoidable trips to the property, and increase guest satisfaction many folds when such a situation arises.

-18. How does Airbnb work: Suggest 3rd party services but don’t arrange it for them.
+18. How does Airbnb work: Suggest 3rd party services but don't arrange it.

 You can share local recommendations such as restaurants, places to see or a supermarket by creating an Airbnb guidebook and assign it to your property.